bbugyi200/zorg/README.md

 ### `zorg note mutate --help`

 ```
-usage: zorg note mutate [-h] [-n] where_query mutate
+usage: zorg note mutate [-h] where_query mutate

 Bulk update notes

 positional arguments:
   mutate       Mutate command that specifies how each note will be updated.
   where_query  Notes matching this WHERE query will be targeted for updates.

 options:
-  -n, --dry-run  Print the mutated notes to STDOUT instead of modifying them
-                 in-place.
   -h, --help   show this help message and exit
 ```

 ### `zorg query --help`